A geometric feature tracking approach for noninvasive patient specific estimation of leaflet strain from 3D images of heart valves: Introduction

-Feature tracking techniques, including image intensity–based registration~\cite{heyde_elastic_2013, myronenko_intensity-based_2010, johnson_consistent_2002} and point–based registration~\cite{beetz_modeling_2024, myronenko_point_2010}, present an alternative approach for estimating leaflet strain.
+Feature tracking techniques, including image intensity–based feature tracking~\cite{heyde_elastic_2013, myronenko_intensity-based_2010, johnson_consistent_2002} and point–based feature tracking~\cite{beetz_modeling_2024, myronenko_point_2010}, present an alternative approach for estimating leaflet strain.
 Feature tracking approximates local tissue deformation by aligning geometric features between image frames.
-This characteristic eliminates the need for prior knowledge of material properties or chordal structure, making this approach better suited for clinical translation.
+This characteristic eliminates the need for prior knowledge of material properties or chordal structure, making this approach well-suited for clinical translation.
 Notably, myocardial strain analysis has been widely adopted clinically to assess ventricular function.
 Multiple population studies suggested that myocardial strain analysis provides added value in improving diagnostic accuracy and prognostication in heart failure~\cite{namasivayam_utility_2023, erley_myocardial_2020, dong_incremental_2024, zhu_right_2025, shukla_prognostic_2018}.
-However, the application of registration-based approaches for valvular strain analysis remains in its infancy, with only a few notable studies to date~\cite{azencott_diffeomorphic_2010, el-tallawi_valve_2021, ben_zekry_patient-specific_2016}.
-This is primarily attributed to the challenge posed by large and rapid geometric changes in the leaflets during the transitions between open and closed time frames.
-While registration-based approaches hold considerable promise for valvular strain analysis, existing studies have focused exclusively on mitral valves (MVs), with most algorithms being proprietary or limited by reliance on commerical software designed for MVs alone~\cite {azencott_diffeomorphic_2010, el-tallawi_valve_2021, ben_zekry_patient-specific_2016}.
+While feature tracking approaches hold considerable promise for valvular strain analysis, application of feature tracking-based approaches for valvular strain analysis remains in its infancy, with only a few notable studies to date~\cite{azencott_diffeomorphic_2010, el-tallawi_valve_2021, ben_zekry_patient-specific_2016}.

+Existing valvular feature-tracking studies have focused exclusively on mitral valves (MVs), with most algorithms being proprietary or limited by reliance on commercial software designed for MVs alone~\cite {azencott_diffeomorphic_2010, el-tallawi_valve_2021, ben_zekry_patient-specific_2016}.
+Due to challenges posed by large and rapid geometric changes in the leaflets during the transitions between open and closed time frames, prior work primarily tracked valves from mid-systole to end-systole, which does not capture the near strain free diastolic state of an open valve as a baseline.
+While 3D + time (4D) CT~\cite{williams2022truncal} and cardiac magnetic resonance imaging~\cite{iacovella2026rapid} are increasingly being utilized to evaluate valve function, there is currently no generalizable framework for analysis of valve leaflet strain across all 3D modalities.
+The need for multimodality-based assessment of valve leaflet strain across diverse valve morphologies and populations, including patients with complex congenital heart disease, is the key motivation for the present study.